xDocka15/DE2_Projekt/README.md

    ```

 ### [flowchart of Timer1 interupt](images/TIMER1.1_flowchart.png)
+ Responsible for incrementing/decremnting time, setting time for timer, switching between reading form A0 and A1

+### [flowchart of Timer2 interrupt](images/TIMER2_flowchart.png)
  Responsible for switching between menus and starting/stopping stopwatch/timer

-### [flowchart of Timer2 interrupt](images/TIMER2_flowchart.png)

 ### [flowchart of ADC interrupt](images/VECT_flowchart.png)
+ Responsible for saving adc values to either ValueX or ValueY

 ## Video